Our Top Picks

 Regardless, it has a reputation for being difficult, and that reputation is earned.
 Prospects are busy, skeptical, and overloaded with pitches.
 Still, when the messaging is relevant and the execution is disciplined, cold calling remains one of the most reliable ways to create pipeline from scratch.

 Independent data from Trellus’s experts places the average cold call success rate around 4.8 percent.
-That may sound small, yet at scale those numbers compound fast, especially when supported by a modern outbound dialer and clean lead lists.
+That may sound small, yet at scale those numbers compound fast, especially when supported by a list of modern dialers for cold calling.

 What is the purpose of cold calling